piyushagrawal87/assignment/readme.md

 ### Continuous Integration
 The framework implemented above doesn't implement continuous integration fully but has all parts/components which are pivotal for CI implementation of spark data pipelines.
 The idea is to use Git hooks to trigger a batch script on push into a personal branch.
 The bash script will SSH into the cluster, execute some git pull command to download the pushed code in a folder, run unit test (outlines above) and respond Pass/Fail based on unit test result.
-Git push can then be merged to Master for successful unit tests or rolledback on failed unit test.
+Git push can then be merged to Master for successful unit tests or rolled back on failed unit test.

-This process needed more exploration and time committement which was not possible considering procument of technologies/tools for the assignment and completing the other KPI asks in the assignment itself were extermely timeconsuming.
+This process needed more exploration and time commitment which was not possible considering procurement of technologies/tools for the assignment and completing the other KPI asks in the assignment itself were extremely time-consuming.

 #### Thanks a lot for reading till the end!
 I hope you enjoyed learning more about how I went about this assignment.
 I would love to know your feedback.